M.Sc., B.Sc. (Hons)

 Experimental work and modelling in semantic learning

 My interests range from Cognitive Neuroscience and Psychology to Computational Neuroscience and Machine Learning.
-My MSc work investigates semantic learning.
+My DPhil investigates semantic learning.
 Specifically, I will examine if behavioural and representational changes during the learning of semantic knowledge are analogous to those observed in artificial neural networks.
-To achieve this end, we employ behavioural experiments, neuroimaging, and modelling experiments.
-I am funded by the 1+3 ESRC Grand Union Doctoral Training Partnership.
+To achieve this end, we employ behavioural experiments, neuroimaging, and computational models borrowed from machine learning.
+I am funded by the ESRC Grand Union Doctoral Training Partnership.

-I graduated from the University of Aberdeen with a B.Sc in Psychology in 2021.
-For my undergraduate thesis I employed convolutional neural networks to predict the allocation of human visual attention in natural scenes and was awarded the Alan B Milne prize for best undergraduate dissertation.
+Recently, I also completed my M.Sc. in Oxford funded by the ESRC.
+I received the Oldfield price for best overall performance in my cohort.
+Before coming to Oxford I graduated from the University of Aberdeen with a B.Sc in Psychology in 2021.
+For my undergraduate dissertation I employed convolutional neural networks to predict the allocation of human visual attention in natural scenes and was awarded the Alan B Milne prize for the best undergraduate project.